 And so, although I can smile about it now, as Prague enters a glorious Spring, as I found out during that long hard January of sub-zero temperatures and slate-grey skies, on a bad weather day, finding things to do can get a little tricky.
 And this is especially true if you have restless hooligans to entertain.
 There are, of course, a fair range of soft-play rooms to be found in the shopping malls – but if you simply can’t take other morning spent wading through a ball pit, where to turn?
 Unlike other European capitals, say like London and Berlin, Prague doesn’t have any of those iconic, child-friendly museums, like a big Science or Natural History Museum.
 However, if you know where to look, there are some fun museum mornings to be had.
 Here are some that we all most enjoyed.

 The beautifully grand National Museum that stands at the top of Wenceslas Square is currently undergoing a major refurbishment, but fear not – the new building next door is ready to welcome you and your brood.
-I’ve written at length about the temporary Retro exhibition that runs until the end of May 2017 (let’s just hope they replace it with something equally kid-friendly), but the permanent Noah’s Arc exhibition was also a winner with my kids.
+The museum often houses temporary child friendly exhibitions, but the permanent Noah’s Arc exhibition has also proven to be a winner with my kids.

 The exhibition aims to impress you with the beauty and range of animals around the Earth, as well as educate you about the dangers these animals now face.
 On paper, an exhibition largely consisting of dioramas featuring stuffed animals might sound a bit creepy, but of course, all the children there found it utterly fascinating.
 The small play area, which included hands-on puzzle and activities, was a highlight for both of my two, as was the small cinema showing footage of animals in their natural habitats.